nickwcook/tryhackme-full-stack-search/SUBMISSION.md

 - **Observation:** There are currently no _ideal_ fields to use as SEO-minded URL slugs for the hotels...
   - Some hotel names contain commas, so can't directly be transformed to lowercase, kebab-cased URL slugs for the navigated page that displays their name on clicking an item in search results
   - In a real-world project, it'd be ideal to use a more SEO-friendly kebab-case URL slug in place of `hotels/:id`

+## Additional Tasks/What I'd do with more time
+### Add an error-handler class/library:
+- To add logging operations and single location for deconstruction of error _messages_ from thrown errors (where currently detecting regular errors versus Axios errors).

+### Add 404 page/Error Boundary:
+- To manage scenario of navigation to hotel/country/city pages missing ID or referencing an invalid ID slug.

+### Investigate shared Hotel/Country/City page component:
+- Currently, these pages are almost exactly the same, with exception of their URL's and object referencing,
+- There may be a smarter way to prevent repetition of much of their currently-identical fetching logic (which creates multiple touch points should some of this change and impact all of them).